sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ## Logs

-The logs views shares information, warnings and errors of the different activities of OpenRemote.
-You can use it to understand the behaviour of the whole platform or debug issues, e.g. when you are seeing error with protocols or rules.
+The logs page shows information, warnings and errors of the different activities of OpenRemote.
+You can use it to understand the behaviour of the whole platform or debug issues, e.g. errors connecting agent with device.

 <kbd>![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Logs.png)</kbd>
 _Figure 12.
 The Logs page to evaluate system behaviour._